 Timer error thwarts Boeing's test capsule mission to space station

-Boeing Co launched its new astronaut capsule on an unmanned debut journey to the International Space Station on Friday, but the capsule had not yet reached the orbit required for it to get to the station, the company and U.S. space agency NASA said.

-CAPE CANAVERAL, Fla.: A timer error prevented Boeing Co 's new astronaut capsule from reaching the desired orbit as it embarked on an unmanned debut journey to the International Space Station on Friday, U.S. space agency NASA said.
+CAPE CANAVERAL, Florida: A timer error prevented Boeing's new astronaut capsule from reaching the desired orbit as it embarked on an unmanned debut journey to the International Space Station on Friday (Dec 20), US space agency NASA said.

 The CST-100 Starliner astronaut capsule successfully launched earlier from Cape Canaveral in Florida, but then failed to reach the orbit that would have put it on track to meet up with the space station.